QuanjianSong/T2I-Metrics/README.md

 <div align="center">
 <h1>
-T2I-Metrics:a pipeline codebase for Metrics in Text-to-Image.
+T2I-Metrics: A pipeline codebase for metrics in text-to-image [Official Code of PyTorch]
 </h1>

 <div>